seblessa/Seblessa/README.md

 # About Me

-I am a bachelor's student of Artificial Inteligence and Data Science at University of Porto.
+I am a bachelor's student of Artificial Intelligence and Data Science at Faculdade de Ciências da Universidade do Porto.

 ## Stats